lobachevzky/Project3-CUDA-Path-Tracer/README.md

 **TODO**

 Clearly, the depth of field technique especially benefits from the use of antialiasing.

-One of the drawbacks of depth of field is that the runtime and memory usage scales linearly with the number of samples per pixel.
+**Performance** One of the drawbacks of depth of field is that the runtime and memory usage scales linearly with the number of samples per pixel.
 The impact on performance is indicated by the following graphic:

 **TODO**

+**Optimization** Instead of having a color array whose length is a multiple of the number of pixels, it would be possible for the color array to have as many elements as pixels if we averaged the colors in place.
+For example, in the current system, if we antialias x4, then indices [0, 1, 2, 3] in the color array are reserved for pixel 0.
+Separate colors are assigned to each of these indices and then averaged in the "final gather" step (in which colors are actually assigned to `dev_image`, the image object).
+Instead, we could simply add the colors together in index 0 as they are assigned.

+One drawback of this approach is that multiple threads would be writing to the same global address in memory (index 0 in our example).
+Consequently, some kind of synchronization would be required to prevent race conditions.
+This is no slower than the current approach, which synchronously adds the separate colors in the final gather step.

+Another space optimization would be to eliminate the "final gather" step by writing directly to the `dev_image` array.
+This would be possible given the previous optimization.

 <b id="f1">1</b> The distinction between iterations and time-steps may be a little confusing.
 Within a time-step, a light ray bounces (at most) once -- it moves from one surface to another or strikes empty space.
 In contrast, an iteration is only complete once all rays have terminated.
 This generally involves multiple time-steps and bounces.
-The purpose of an iteration is to denoise an image by averaging over multiple possible random light paths. [↩](#1)
+The purpose of an iteration is to de-noise an image by averaging over multiple possible random light paths. [↩](#1)

 <b id="f2">2</b> Technically the angle is defined by the _ratio_ of the refraction indices of the substances involved, e.g. air to water if the ray is entering water from the air. [↩](#2)